owncloud/docs/docs/build-the-docs.md

 The playbook file (`site.yml`) sets the `site.url` configuration directive to `http://localhost:5000`.
 It's likely fair to assume that this isn't the domain where the documentation will be hosted.

-Given that, after the documentation has been generated the search index file (`public/search_index.json`) needs to be updated to change `http://localhost:5000` to the hosting server where the documentation is hosted.

 Using `sed`, such as in the following example, from the root directory of the project should suffice.